 Commercial Real Estate Glossary

-Plain-language definitions of commercial real estate and lending terms.
+Plain-language definitions of 31 commercial real estate and lending terms.
+Every entry covers what the term means, how it is calculated or applied, and why it matters when you are structuring or underwriting a deal.
 Built for brokers, borrowers, and anyone navigating CRE financing.

 Need Help With a Deal?